Ankle-Foot/Knee-Ankle-Foot Orthosis Quarterly Results of Targeted Probe and Educate Review

 - CMN or DIF information, if required.

-By using the Suggested Intake Form, it assures this information is obtained.
-This form is available on our website under the Forms section and it contains beneficiary information, ordering physician information and questions for the beneficiary and the supplier.
+Using the Suggested Intake form assures this information is obtained.
+Access this form from the Miscellaneous Forms section.
+It contains beneficiary information, ordering physician information, and questions for the beneficiary and the supplier.
 Suppliers can customize their own intake form to meet their needs as well.

-The Noridian Medicare Portal or Interactive Voice Response System can be used to verify that a beneficiary has not had a same or similar item within the previous five years.
+The Noridian Medicare Portal (NMP) or Interactive Voice Response (IVR) can be used to verify that a beneficiary has not had a same or similar item within the previous five years.
 Follow the steps listed under the manual on the Noridian Medicare Portal to check for same or similar items.

-The definition of replacement is found in the CMS Benefit Policy Manual (Internet-only manual 100-02), Chapter 15, Section 110.2.C.
+The definition of replacement is found in the CMS IOM, Publication 100-02, Medicare Benefit Policy Manual, Chapter 15, Section 110.2.C.
 That section generally defines replacement as the provision of an entire identical or nearly identical item when it is lost, stolen or irreparably damaged.

 Beneficiary owned items or a capped rental item may be replaced in cases of loss or irreparable damage.
 Irreparable damage may be due to a specific accident or to a natural disaster (e.g., fire, flood).
 Contractors may request documentation confirming details of the incident (e.g., police report, insurance claim report).

 Replacement of items due to irreparable wear takes into consideration the Reasonable Useful Lifetime (RUL) of the item.
 The RUL of DME is determined through program instructions.
-In the absence of program instructions, carriers may determine the RUL, but in no cases can it be less than 5 years.
-If the item has been in continuous use by the beneficiary on either rental or purchase basis for its RUL, the beneficiary may elect to obtain a replacement.
+In the absence of program instructions, carriers may determine the RUL, but in no cases can it be less than five years.
+If the item has been in continuous use by the beneficiary on either rental or purchase basis for its RUL, he/she may elect to obtain a replacement.